Funfetti Ice Cream Cake Recipe (No Churn)

-Birthday boys and birthday girls around the world will have smiles on their faces when you whip up a special dessert like this super simple homemade Funfetti no-churn ice cream cake.
+Birthday boys and birthday girls around the world will have smiles on their faces when you whip up a special dessert like this super simple homemade ice cream cake!

 You know, as you get older, you learn things about yourself.
 Or you discover things you already kind of knew, but then come to accept.
 I always envisioned that I’d be the kind of mom to throw fabulous themed birthday parties for my kids every year.
 We’d have creative games and homemade party favors and all kinds of cute decorations.
 And I will say, for a few years, I made a valiant attempt.

 By then, I was done.
 I wasn’t all that into planning all the games and making all the favors.
 I thought I was really good at it till I became aware of the wonderfully awful thing known as Pinterest.
 Quickly realizing that I was not going to be the event planner I thought I might be someday.
 I had quickly been outpaced by people way craftier.

 For various reasons, the kids only had family celebrations for the past couple of years.
 Sure, I made Mint Chocolate Chip Ice Cream Cake and Hummingbird Cake and Banana Chocolate Chip and Nutella Layer Cake.
 We did things to try to make it special, like outings and family gatherings and such, but that was it.
 I was fine with it, and I hoped they were too.

 Oh my gosh, it was the most brilliant thing I’ve ever done!
-I didn’t have to plan games and activities.
-I didn’t have to clean my house before AND after.
+I didn’t have to plan games and activities or clean my house before AND after.
 I didn’t have to slave in the kitchen for days to make stuff that a room full of six-year-olds would barely eat and not care about whether it was a blog-worthy recipe.
 There was no coordinating, running around, or going crazy.
 And all of this was especially helpful since I broke my foot!